COVID-19 INFORMATION – Portugal

-For the latest updates and situation on COVID-19 preventative measures and regulations in Portugal please click here to be taken to the Visit Portugal website (in English) which details the most up to date situation with the latest measures and regulations which may be in place at the time of your visit.
+For the latest updates and situation on COVID-19 preventative measures and regulations in Portugal please check the Visit Portugal site which details the most up to date situation with the latest measures and regulations which may be in place at the time of your visit.

 For details on where to locate required PCR-RT and antigen tests please visit the Visit Portugal site here

 Administratively Portugal is divided in to 308 ‘Municipalities’ and it is possible that COVID-19 prevention measures may be changed by the Government from time to time, this tends to be done by defining the Municipality areas concerned.
 Both Villa Quina and Villa Susana are in the SILVES Municipality area..

 Both Villa Quina and Villa Susana hold the ‘Clean and Safe’ mark from the Portuguese Tourist Authority.

 Preventive steps and reducing risk of transmission: For residents and those travellers returning to Portugal from the affected areas, who show symptoms suggestive of respiratory illness, during or after the trip, before attending a health clinic, they should call 808 24 24 24 (SNS24), informing them about their health condition and health history. following the guidelines that may be indicated